 We’re going nuts about squirrels this week as it is National Red Squirrel Week.
-Protecting and supporting our red squirrel population is one of our #WildPark2020 ‘wild challenges’ and is a priority in our National Park Partnership Plan 2018-23.
+Protecting and supporting our red squirrel population is a priority in our National Park Partnership Plan 2018-23.
 Mary-Anne Collis, Conservation Officer for Saving Scotland’s Red Squirrels, outlines how a range of partners are working to support these much-loved native critters in the National Park.

 Scotland is home to 75% of the UK’s red squirrel population and many of them are found in or around Loch Lomond & The Trossachs National Park, making this an important stronghold area for them.